CopernicaMarketingSoftware/Documentation/Mailerq/4.0/personalization.md

 If you had used the above MIME as input, MailerQ would replace the variables in the "from", and "to" address, the subject line and the text and HTML versions.
 For ease of use the "envelope" and "recipient" are already extracted from the mail for you.
-You can use these without specifying them as a data property.
+In case you don't want to personalize at all because your body has to contain {$name} for example, you can disable personalizing by omitting the data property entirely.

 Read our [programming page](personalization-programming) if you want to know more about how to use the personalization capabilities.